Historical Accuracy (Q&A):

 However, when Keith Gill (portrayed by Paul Dano in the GameStop stock scandal movie) helped to spark interest in the stock via YouTube and Reddit, specifically in the subreddit r/wallstreetbets, retail investors (individuals/nonprofessional investors) rallied around the stock, causing its value to soar.
 The big hedge funds that were anticipating the stock to fall (and had sold over 137% of the GameStop stock short) were now scrambling to buy it back at a higher value and suffer a loss in order to mitigate the damage, which in turn caused the GameStop stock to rise even more.
 When this happens, it is known as a short squeeze.

 Many of the big hedge funds could have avoided the damage if they had bought the stock back earlier, but they held on to the stock since they believed the company was headed for bankruptcy.

 Keith Gill (left) appears in a video on his Roaring Kitty YouTube channel.
 Actor Paul Dano records a YouTube video as Gill in the movie.

-MassMutual released a statement at the end of January 2021 stating that Gill was no longer employed by them. -Reuters
+According to Reuters, MassMutual released a statement at the end of January 2021 stating that Gill was no longer employed by them.

 Yes.
 Keith told the U.S. House Committee on Financial Services, "We had an incredibly difficult 2020; most difficult was the tragic and unexpected loss of my sister Sarah in June.
 I am grateful to be in a position to give back to, and support, my family."
 Keith's sister Sarah left behind three children, who, according to the Daily Mail, were taken in by their grandparents (Keith's parents).